 There are countless benefits to babywearing, but here are a few important ones.
 Babywearing promotes healthy breastfeeding relationships.
 Mothers who breastfeed and babywear tend to have an easier time responding to their baby’s hunger cues.
-Babywearing helps reduce crying by allowing baby to feel safe and secure, remaining close to a caregiver’s body.
+Babywearing helps reduce crying by allowing the baby to feel safe and secure, remaining close to a caregiver’s body.
 Holding your baby close to your body helps your little one regulate their physiological functions such as temperature, breathing, and heart rate.

 3. Learn babywearing safety

 Be aware of babywearing safety measures!
 Baby’s airway should always be open - their chin should not be squished against their chest, and they should have easy access to fresh air.
 Your carrier and position should support your baby’s head, back, and neck.
 The carrier should be comfortable for both you and your baby.
 Your baby should be positioned high on your chest - a good rule of thumb is “close enough to kiss.”